owl4ce/archbox/README.md

 </details>

 #### Mount `$XDG_RUNTIME_DIR` (NixOS-specific issues)
-Mounting `/run` somehow breaks NixOS, set `MOUNT_RUN` in `/etc/archbox.conf` to "no" to disable mounting `/run`, then unmount API filesystems then mount again first and do
+Mounting `/run` somehow breaks NixOS, set `MOUNT_RUN` in `/etc/archbox.conf` to "no" to disable mounting `/run`, then unmount API filesystems and mount it again first.
+Then do

 ```bash
 $ archroot --runtime-only